xbobekf/oxygenium/.autodoc/docs/markdown/ralph/src/main/scala/org/alephium/ralph/StaticAnalysis.md

 The `checkExternalCalls` function checks if external calls are permitted.
 It builds a table of functions that can be called externally and checks if non-simple view functions are called externally.

-Overall, the `StaticAnalysis` object provides a set of functions that perform static analysis on Alephium smart contracts.
+Overall, the `StaticAnalysis` object provides a set of functions that perform static analysis on Oxygenium smart contracts.
 These functions are used to check the correctness of the contracts before they are deployed on the blockchain.
 ## Questions:
  1. What is the purpose of the `StaticAnalysis` object?
 - The `StaticAnalysis` object contains methods for checking the statelessness/statefulness of methods in a contract, whether private methods are used, whether contract assets are used in a function, and whether external calls are properly authorized.